Ndumi7/IMAD5112-Assignment-1/README.md

 ## How to Use

 1. Open the app.
+2. Enter your username.
+3. Press the "Confirm" button to advance to the suggestion page.
+4. Enter period of the day.
-2. Press the "Suggest Meal" button to get a random meal suggestion.
+5. Press the "Confirm" button to receive meal suggestion.
-3. Press the "Reset" button to reset the suggestion.
+6. Press the "Confirm" button to confirm the meal suggestion.
-4. Enjoy your meal!
+7. Enjoy your meal!
+8. Press the "Reset" button to change clear everything.

 ## Setup